pflanze/git-sign/README.md

 available in the minimal install of standard Linux distributions.

-## TODO?
+## Bugs

 Only the contents of the files is verified, not their executable status.
-Also, symlinks are resolved before hashing, which may or may not be the best idea.
+Also, symlinks are followed before hashing, which in the case of symlinks pointing outside the working directory will probably not be useful.
 Changing these would make the scripts considerably more complex, though.

 ## See also